Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Bond Algebra for the AKLT Ground State(s) as Scars

 where we define a ``straddling region" $R \defn \{L - r_{\max} + 2, \dots, L, 1, \cdots, r_{\max} - 1\}$.
 Equation~(\ref{eq:Gschmidt}) then follows directly for this new region $R$, and analogous to Eq.~(\ref{eq:Schmidtvec}) the corresponding vectors on the region $R$ are defined as

 Equation ~(\ref{eq:GRorth}) then follows and can be shown to be a contradiction for any finite $r_{\max}$ for $L \gg r_{\max}$ using straightforward AKLT transfer matrix calculations.
-This hence shows the invalidity of the assumption of Eq.~(\ref{eq:Sztot_presumed_rmaxgen}), hence $S^z_{\tot}$ is a type II operator in $\tmA^{(\AKLT)}_{\scar}$.
+This hence shows the invalidity of the assumption of Eq.~(\ref{eq:Sztot_presumed_rmaxgen}), hence completing the proof. \end{proof}